 Hieu Le

-Currently, I am a Postdoctoral Research Fellow within Roya Ensafi’s Censored Planet Lab in the Computer Science and Engineering (CSE) School at the University of Michigan, Ann Arbor.
-I received my PhD in Electrical Engineering and Computer Science (EECS) at UC Irvine and was advised by Athina Markopoulou and part of the ProperData NSF Frontier project.
-For more information, see my CV.
+Previously, I was a Postdoctoral Research Fellow within Roya Ensafi’s Censored Planet Lab in the Computer Science and Engineering (CSE) School at the University of Michigan, Ann Arbor.
+I collaborated on projects examining the impact of geoblocking on citizens in sanctioned states, and on developing machine learning and outlier detection methods to identify censorship events and content.

 Interests